mvolkmann/blog/src/swift/Localization.md

 > (the parts controlled by the OS) are in another.
 > That's a very poor user experience.

-If you want to allow the user to change the locale anyway, the following approach works for most kinds of views:
+Despite this warning, the `environment` view modifier can be used to change the current locale.
+For example:

 ```swift
         VStack {